Home EPC Rating

 Lower energy bills also mean lower carbon emissions which contributes to a cleaner and more sustainable environment.

-The main information that makes up the EPC, is gathered from information on the property about the:
+At EPC Bedford, the main information that makes up the EPC, is gathered from information at the property about the:

 - Heating system and controls